 What is hospice care?

-For someone with an incurable medical prognosis who wants no medical intervention that may be fruitless or just intolerable, hospice may be the best choice.
+For someone with an incurable medical prognosis who rejects medical intervention that may be fruitless or just intolerable, hospice may be the best choice.
 Hospice is for a person who is expected to live for six months or less.

 According to the National Hospice and Palliative Care Organization, 1.6 million Medicare beneficiaries received hospice care in 2018.
 The average patient received hospice care for 93 days.
 The diagnoses of hospice patients that year were, in descending order: dementia (including Alzheimer’s and Parkinsons); respiratory illness; circulatory/cardiac disease; stroke; and cancer.
 Typically, the referral to hospice comes from the treating physician.